instance01/qubo-nn/README.md

 Now, these matrices are quite an interesting construct..
 Thus, a few questions arise:

 * Is it possible to classify the problem class based on the QUBO matrix?
-* What is the exact trade-off when auto-encoding QUBO matrices, i.e. who far can one go before the solution quality drops significantly?
+* Is it possible to reverse-engineer the problem parameters that led to a QUBO matrix?

 Let's find out.